Form 5471 Penalties

-The Form 5471 Penalty is on the rise.
+The Form 5471 Penalties are one the rise.

 Common issues and questions we receive regarding IRS Form 5471 penalties: